kodhiline/lecture-notes/content/notes/fi3093/bali-nusa-penida-trip.md

 ## notes
-+ Category is only temporary and subject to change.
++ Category XX1000 is only temporary and subject to change.
 + It would be related to independent study-like course or something.
++ It is put to FI3093 Applied Physics Exploration A with 2 credits (on 21-oct-2023).